Open-STEM/V1.0-XRP-3D-Printing-Files/README.md

 # V1.3-XRP-3D-Printing-Files
 These are the latest printable files for the XRP robot, they may be read into any slicer and prepared for printing.
+Solidworks CAD files are available by request only at this time.

-We recommend .2mm layer height, 5% fill, two outer layers, three top and bottom layers.
+For printing we recommend .2mm layer height, 5% fill, two outer layers, three top and bottom layers.
 Grid fill pattern is preferred, no brim (unless you need it).
+Take note of the breakaway details, this governs the orientation of parts on the bed.

 The files have all been tested on a Bambu Labs P1P printer, but they can be printed on other machines as well.